mr152here/hexegg/README.md

 - minimal external dependencies
 - mouse support

-Please read the [manual](docs/MANUAL.md) to see all commands and features.
+Please read the [manual](docs/MANUAL.md) to see all commands and features or [cheat sheet](docs/CheatSheet.md) to see all keyboard shortcuts.

 ### Install and run